dotnet/docs/docs/machine-learning/how-to-guides/train-machine-learning-model-cross-validation-ml-net.md

 # How-To: Learn how to train and evaluate a machine learning model using cross validation in ML.NET

 Learn how to use cross validation to build more robust machine learning models in ML.NET.

-Although this sample uses a regression model, it is applicable to other algorithms in ML.NET.
+Cross-validation is a training and model evaluation technique that splits the data into several partitions and trains multiple algorithms on these partitions.
+This technique improves the robustness of the model by holding out data from the training process.
+In addition to improving performance on unseen observations, in data constrained environments it can be an effective tool for training models with a smaller dataset.

 ## The data and data model